EGI-Federation/documentation/content/en/users/data/storage/block-storage/_index.md

 Please move mouse or type some text in another window to gather some random events.
 Generating key (0% done).
 ```

-So you can make the `cryptsetup luksFormat` command runnin faster by first
+you can make the `cryptsetup luksFormat` command running faster by first
 installing the `haveged` program in your virtual machine

 The following command verifies that the disk is now of type LUKS: